aammd/MS_computational_ecology_opinion/compecol.md

 extensive empirical treatment, or for which usual statistical approaches fall short.

+What is computational ecology?
+It is the application of computational thinking to ecological problems.
+This defines three core characteristics of computational ecology.
+First, it recognizes ecological systems as complex and adaptive; this places a great emphasis on mathematical tools that can handle, or even require, a certain degree of stochasticity [@zhan10cea; @zhan12ceg].
+Second, it understands that data are the final arbiter of any simulation or model [@petr12cee]; this favours the use of data-driven approaches and analyses [@beau10abc].
+Finally, it accepts that some ecological systems are too complex to be formulated in mathematical or programmatic terms [@pasc05cec]; the use of conceptual, or "toy" models, as long as they can be confronted to empirical data, is preferable to "abusing" mathematics by describing the wrong mechanism well [@may04uam].

-In this paper, I attempt to situate the practice of computational ecology within the broader landscape of ecological research.
+In a thought-provoking essay, @mark17abc suggests that *all biology is computational biology* -- the rationale behind this bold statement being that integrating computational advances, novel mathematical tools, and the usual data from one field, has a high potential to deliver synthesis.
+A more reasonable statement would be that *all ecology can benefit from computational ecology*, as long as we can understand how it interacts with other approaches; in this paper, I attempt to situate the practice of computational ecology within the broader landscape of ecological research.
 In particular, I highlight the ways in which computational ecology differs from, and complements, ecological modelling.
 I finally move on to the currency of collaborations between different groups of ecologists, and discuss the need to add more quantitative skills in ecological training.

+# A success story: Species Distribution Models

+The practice known as "species distributions modelling" (and the species distribution models, henceforth SDMs, it generates) is a good example of computational practices generating novel ecological insights.
+At their core, SDMs seek to model the presence (and sometimes absence) of a species based on previous observations of its presence (and sometimes absence) and knowledge of the environment in which the observation was made.
+More formally, SDMs can be interpreted as having the form $\text{P}(S | E)$, where $S$ denotes the presence of a species, and $E$ is an array of variables representing the local state of the environment at the point where the prediction is made.

+As @fran10msd highlights, SDMs emerged at a time where access to computers *and* the ability to effectively program them became easier.
+Although ecological insights, statistical methods, and data were pre-existing, the ability to turn these ingredients into something predictive required what is now called "computational literacy" -- the ability to abstract, and automate, a system in order to generate predictions through computer simulations and their validation.
+One of the strengths of SDMs is that they can be used either for predictions or explanations [@elit09sdm].
+To calculate $\text{P}(S | E)$ is to make a prediction (what are the chances of observing species $S$ at a given location), that can be refined, validated, or rejected based on sampling; to understand what goes into $E$, *i.e.* what aspects of the environment are involved in determining the presence of a species, is an explanation of its distribution which can be related to, or informed by, knowledge from the species' natural history.

+@aust02sps makes the point that SDMs exist at the interface between ecological theory and statistical models -- this is a key feature of computational thinking, *i.e.* being able to integrate ideas and knowledge (abstract concepts) with statistical and numerical tools.
+In fact, one of the most recent and most stimulating developments in the field of SDMs is to refine their predictions not through the addition of more data, but through the addition of more processes [@fran10mss].
+These SDMs rely on the usual statistical models, but also on dynamical models (*i.e.* simulations; see *e.g.* @wisz12rbi or @pell13cfw for biotic interactions, and @mill15ims for movement and dispersal).
+What they lack in mathematical expressiveness (which is most often ruled out by the use of stochastic simulations), they assume to gain in predictive ability through the explicit consideration of more realistic ecological mechanisms.

 # Computational ecology in its broader landscape

 ## The four quadrats of ecological research

-In \autoref{quadrats}, I propose a rough outline of four quadrats for ecological research.
+In {@fig:quadrats}, I propose a rough outline of four quadrats for ecological research.
 The first axis is based on the ability to *document* natural processes and their underlying mechanisms (through direct or indirect observation of natural systems) rather than *suggest* (through focus on a reduced number of